Client

 This iteration also helped us uncover an insight about long-term goals section — It was too prominent taking focus away from stage goals and activities, even though this section wouldn't be interacted with often.

-Now, having all requirements and a complete information architecture plan I was able to create wireframes for each of the Wayble Way dashboard variants with consistent navigation and interactive elements.
+Now, having all requirements and a complete information architecture plan I was able to create wireframes for each of the Wayble Co-pilot dashboard variants with consistent navigation and interactive elements.

-After redesigning Wayble Way dashboard, questionnaire and survey flows and other elements a number of times we finally arrived at v1.0 which made its way into production!
+After redesigning Wayble Co-pilot dashboard, questionnaire and survey flows and other elements a number of times we finally arrived at v1.0 which made its way into production!

 We will continue improving it based on institutions and students' feedback as we get more insights on how it is being used.

-Wayble Way also accommodates theming for a number of interactive and decorative elements based on the institution style guide helping make experience consistent.
+Wayble Co-pilot also accommodates theming for a number of interactive and decorative elements based on the institution style guide helping make experience consistent.

 As for the hand-off to the development team, I created an implementation guide that explains how to apply styles to certain visual elements to allow support of theming feature.
 Here are a few screens from implementation guide: